ieru/ieru-oe-webapp/readme.md

-IERU Organic Edunet Wen App
+IERU Organic Edunet Web App
 ---------------------------

-For installing the Analytics Service, a server with the following tools installed is required:
+For installing the Organic Edunet web app, a server with the following tools installed is required:

 * PHP 5.4
 * MySQL 5.5